equity, inclusion, and belonging at friends

-Another way in which we live our Quaker values is in gathering a dynamic community and a diversity of voices.
-We strive for a variety of learners—teachers, students and parents—willing to engage with complex ideas.
-Children and families at Friends come from different cultural groups, a wide spectrum of economic circumstances, and many different neighborhoods in San Francisco.
-Being a diverse community is not always easy, but offers us an opportunity—indeed an obligation—to learn from our differences, find common ground, solve problems together, check our assumptions and deepen our sensitivities to the feelings and experiences of others.
-Quite simply, a diverse community helps us form healthy relationships.
+Our diverse community helps us form healthy relationships with oneself and the world and challenges us to both learn and grow, essential components of the Quaker concept of continuing revelation, in which truth and understanding are continuously revealed to us through ongoing work and reflection.
+Children and families at Friends come from different cultural groups, a wide spectrum of economic circumstances, and many different neighborhoods throughout San Francisco.
+Being a diverse community offers us an opportunity—indeed an obligation—to learn from our differences, find common ground, solve problems together, check our assumptions and deepen our sensitivities to the feelings and experiences of others.

 • 10% Spanish-speaking families